gertstulp/FertNet/README.md

     need to download the SPSS-version of the background data from February 2018, named `avars_201802_EN_1.0p.sav` from
     [HERE](https://www.dataarchive.lissdata.nl/study_units/view/322).
-    The data is free, but requires registration.
+    The data is freely available, but requires registration.

 The below code is therefore probably what most researchers are after.